Wyndcliffe

 The mansion was abandoned sometime around 1950.
 Originally situated on 80 acres including waterfront access to the Hudson River, the property was eventually reduced to 2.5 acres.
-Portions of the mansion have collapsed after nearly 70 years of abandonment.
+Portions of the mansion have collapsed after over 70 years of abandonment.
 In 2003 the mansion was sold and the new owner erected a security fence around the property.
 However the announced plans to restore the house never came to fruition.
 Images taken around that time showed that major sections of the second story had collapsed.

 In September 2016 the house was sold for $120,000 at auction.
 The new buyer applied for, and was granted, a permit to demolish the remaining structure but did not carry that out.
 The structure was again sold in 2017 to a Manhattan-based developer.
 In December 2022 a local news site reported that the developer had hired a structural engineer and submitted an emergency stabilization plan with Rhinebeck Planning Board.
+As of October 2024 a local construction firm reported that they were removing loose bricks and clearing out interior debris.
+However some time in May of 2025 the construction firm removed the project page from their website.